jansmolders86/mediacenterjs/README.md

 I'm trying to figure out how to get around these limitations.

 * IOS: Video is not seekable
-* Browser: Video buffering does not work properly.
-(Current quickfix is simply pause the video and let it buffer a bit)
+* Browser: HD videos still take a lot of processing power.
 * Android: not seekable & mp3 playback not working
 * Ubuntu: Audio playback of mp3 not supported by default